General climate and trends

 Further, if the innovation is embodied in software coding, copyright protection may be available to the author (in this case the programmer) if the software coding has a sufficient degree of originality.
 In addition, fintech innovations may be protected as sui generis database rights if the conditions for protection are met pursuant to Section 71 of the Danish Copyright Act (incorporating the EU directive on the Legal Protection of Databases (96/9/EU).

-Although not intellectual property in the traditional sense, the protection of a fintech innovation may be available under trade secret law under the Danish Marketing Practices Act if the innovation is kept secret.
+Although not intellectual property in the traditional sense, the protection of a fintech innovation may be available under trade secret law under the Danish Act on Trade Secrets (incorporating the EU directive on the Protection of undisclosed know-how and business information (trade secrets) (2016/943/EU)) if the innovation is kept secret.

 What rules govern the ownership of IP rights to fintech innovations?